Highpoint2000/URDSupload/README.md

 - Processing on the FMLIST server takes different amounts of time and only takes place if the OMID and email address match the FMLIST account details

 ## History:

+### v1.0a (only use with Scanner Plugin from Version 3.0 BETA 11!)

+- URDS upload button function swapped: long press toggles auto upload mode / short press starts manual upload
+- Fixed problem with missing form-data module
+- Counting PI codes and PS information revised
+- Additional information about the system is added to the log file

 ### v1.0 (only use with Scanner Plugin!)